ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

 ### Interpretation of Goura CYTB Consensus Tree

-We first of all observed that all specimen delineate according to species, and that *G. cristata* and *G. sclaterii* constitute one monophyletic group while *G. victoria* and *G. scheepmakeri* constitute another in agreement with the species trees in [species_tree.md](../../docs/notes/species_tree.md), and that all specimen appear to have been correctly assigned to species showing that Cytochrome B provides high enough resolution to correctly represent the phylogenetic organization of species within the Goura genus.
+We first of all observed that all specimen delineate according to species, and that *G. cristata* and *G. sclaterii* constitute one monophyletic group while *G. victoria* and *G. scheepmakeri* constitute another in agreement with the species trees in [species_tree.md](../../docs/notes/species_tree.md), and that all specimen appear to have been correctly assigned to species showing that Cytochrome B provides high enough resolution to correctly represent the phylogenetic organization of species within the *Goura* genus.
 There was some uncertainty to whether *Goura cristata minor*, collected in 1934, had been correctly species determined, as it is labeled as Papua New Guinean as opposed to the other *G. cristata*, which are from western New Guinea in Indonesia. *G. sclaterii* delineates into two clades: One collected in Indonesia and one collected in Papua New Guinea - both clades have a support value of 100%.
 We also noted that for *G. cristata* there exists a clade from which no samples have been collected since 1925 - except for one specimen without specified sampling year or place - including the specimen collected in 1860 by Charles M. Allen.
-For *G. victoria* there is a clade, containing the only specimen of subspecies baccarii, that has no samples younger than from 1938.
+For *G. victoria* there is a clade, containing the only specimen of subspecies *baccarii*, which most recent specimen is from 1938.

 ## Maximum Likelihood Tree of Orthologous Mitogenes